knutzk/knutzk.github.io/_publications/topographs.md

 layout       : none
 ---

-In this work, we introduce Topographs, a graph neural network approach solving combinatorial challenges in event reconstruction with linear scaling, improving efficiency from 72.7% to 81.7%.
+Topographs introduces a graph neural network approach solving combinatorial challenges in event reconstruction with linear scaling, improving efficiency from 72.7% to 81.7%.
 [Read more about Topographs](/research/topographs/).